QubesOS/qubes-doc/about/faq.md

 More examples can be found by searching for "Failed to synchronize cache for repo" (with quotation marks) on your preferred search engine.

+### Could you please make my preference the default?

+Wouldn't it be great if Qubes were configured just the way you like it by default with all of your favorite programs and settings?
+Then you could just install Qubes without having to install or configure anything!
+You might even think that if a particular program or setting works so well for *you*, it would work well for *everyone*, so you'd actually be doing everyone a favor!
+The problem is that Qubes has tens of thousands of different users with radically different needs and purposes.
+There is no particular configuration that will be ideal for everyone (despite how much you might feel that your preference would be better for everyone), so the best we can do is to put power in the hands of users to configure their Qubes installations the way they like (subject to security constraints, of course).
+Please don't ask for your favorite program to be installed by default or for some setting that obviously varies by user preference to be changed so that it matches *your* preference.
+This is an incredibly selfish attitude that demonstrates a complete lack of consideration for the thousands of other Qubes users who don't happen to share your preferences.

 ----------